 This leads, then, to the question in verse 19, “Why does he still find fault?
 For who can resist his will?”
 Those are the questions we are confronted with in this chapter.
 Are all Israel the “children of promise” or only some?
 If only some, what makes one person a child of promise and another not?
 If it is ultimately God’s unconditional, free, sovereign electing mercy, then is he unjust?
 If he is that free to have mercy on whom he wills and harden whom he wills (verse 18), and if it does not depend on man who wills or man who runs (verse 16) then, why does he still find fault?

-The Point of Romans 9: An Explanation and Defense That the Word of God Has Not Failed
+The Point of Romans 9: The Word of God Has Not Failed

 So you can see that the issue of divine election, and human will, and God’s justice, and human blame, and God’s sovereignty are all here in this chapter.
 But they are not here for their own sake.
 They are here to explain this burning question: How can God’s elect people, Israel, be accursed and cut off from Christ if the word of God is reliable?
 How can verse 6a be true: “But it is not as though the word of God has failed.”
 That’s the issue in this chapter.